dawsh2/mmbt/src/events/README.md

 Manager for caching events for improved performance.

 This class maintains caches of events by type to prevent regenerating the same events repeatedly.
+It preserves object references to ensure type safety throughout the system.

 ##### Methods